riscv/sail-riscv/README.md

-When running this emulator on a RISC-V ELF binary (`test.elf`), the emulator can also be a provided a configuration file in JSON format (named `dut_config.json` above); if no configuration file is provided, a default RV64 configuration is assumed.
+When running this emulator on a RISC-V ELF binary (`test.elf`), the emulator can also be a provided a configuration file in JSON format (named `dut_config.json` above).
+If no configuration file is provided, a default RV64 configuration is assumed; this default configuration can be printed using the `--print-default-config` option to the `sail_riscv_sim` emulator.
+A _template_ for the configuration files that are used to test the model is [here](config/config.json.in); this template will need to be edited to match a desired configuration.

 The Sail compiler also generates a JSON schema (`sail_riscv_config_schema.json`) for the configuration file from the Sail sources; every configuration file is validated against this schema before use.
+This file will be in the directory containing the build artifacts after a build of the model, and is also available in the [binary releases](#using-the-binary-releases) of the model.

 More information on using the emulator is available using its `-h` help command-line option.

 The Sail model can also be used to generate `JSON` and `HTML` artifacts for documentation.
 A prototype of their use to annotate the